Bartifle/AI-Vision-Aim-Assist-Learning-Project-with-YOLOv8-DirectML-/README.md

 1. Place your fine-tuned YOLOv8 .onnx model in the main directory.

-2. You can use my export_onnx.py script to export finetuned .pt in .onnx.
+2. You can use my export_onnx.py script to export finetuned .pt to .onnx.

 3. Adjust settings (input source, capture resolution, thresholds, ...) in the main file in the CONFIG section.